joaks1/PyMsBayes/doc/source/tutorials/simulation-analysis.rst

 CV accuracy plots
 =================

-These plots simply compares the true versus estimated (posterior median) values for the coefficient of variation (CV) of divergence times.
+These plots simply compare the true versus estimated (posterior median) values for the coefficient of variation (CV) of divergence times.

 .. _cv_accuracy_plot: